seldonsmule/restapi/README.md

-Simple restapi handling tool
+# Simple restapi handling tool

-Need to update documentation on how to use
+Created to do simple restapi calls in go.
+There are probably better tool :)

+# Returns